 Three Sticks

-Three Sticks is located in the Vallejo Castendada Adobe built in 1842.
-Located off the square in the city of Sonoma you are immersed in the history of Sonoma County.
+Three Sticks is located in the Vallejo Castendada Adobe, built in 1842.
+Located off the square in the city of Sonoma, a visit to the adobe is a little bit of time travel into the history of Sonoma County.

-Three Sticks specializes in chardonnay and pinot noir and offers several tasting options.
-For something different, I recommend the Rosé experience that includes their seasonal release wine: a field blend of Rhone varietals; a rosé sorbet, and a strawberry tart made by their chef.
+Three Sticks specializes in Chardonnay and Pinot Noir, and offers several tasting options.
+For something different, I recommend the Rosé experience that includes their seasonal release, a wine that is a field blend of Rhone varietals plus a rosé sorbet, and a strawberry tart made by their chef.
 Sounds lovely doesn’t it?

 St. Francis Winery

-St Francis is known for phenomenal food and wine pairings and always voted the best experience in Sonoma.
+St Francis is known for phenomenal food and wine pairings it is always voted the best wine and food experience in Sonoma.
 Reviews often compare the food to Michelin-star restaurants in the area.
-Wines are fruit-forward and balanced.
+The wines are fruit-forward and balanced.
 Varietals include chardonnay, pinot noir, cabernet sauvignon, and merlot.
 If you are a philanthropic sort you can feel good that a portion of dollars spent at St. Francis is donated to one of the many charities they support.

 Donum Estate